Why Ozzy Osbourne Was Taken to Court Over ‘Suicide Solution’

-“[He's] a perfectly normal kid there, who really doesn't show any signs of any depression at all, and happy and all of a sudden, six hours, he's dead.
-No one [could] explain it, the only thing we know is he was listening to this music,” explained McCollum’s father, Jack.
+He's a "perfectly normal kid there, who really doesn't show any signs of any depression at all, and happy and all of a sudden, six hours, he's dead," McCollum's father Jack said.
+"No one [could] explain it, the only thing we know is he was listening to this music."

 "The boy must have been pretty messed up before he ever heard an Ozzy record," Osbourne solemnly stated in a television interview at the time.
 "I mean, I can't help that, you know?
 I feel very sad for the boy, and I felt terribly sad for the parents.
 As a parent myself, I'd be pretty devastated if something like that happened.
 And I have thought about this, if the boot was on the other foot, I couldn't blame the artist."

 Osbourne also insisted that the young man had misinterpreted his song's meaning.
 He said he was describing "solution as in liquid, not a way out.
 The song's about the dangers of alcoholism: Alcohol will kill you just like any other drug will," Osbourne added. "it's just a terrible case of misinterpretation, as far as I'm concerned."

 If successful, the McCollum lawsuit would have had huge consequences not just for Osbourne, but for artists in every conceivable creative medium.
 The creators of any film, television show, book or piece of music could potentially have been held liable for the actions of those who watched, read or listened to it.

 The case was eventually dismissed by the state of California in 1988, with the court declaring that McCollum's suicide was not a foreseeable result of listening to Osbourne's song.

 The family of another young man, Michael Waller, brought a similar lawsuit against Osbourne that same year, alleging that subliminal messages hidden within "Suicide Solution" caused their son to kill himself on May 3, 1986.
 Their case was also unsuccessful.